swyxio/swyxdotio/content/writing/technical/netlify/netlify-google-sheets.md

 date: 2020-02-14
 ---

 Google Sheets' API is very hard to use.
 I've tried and failed a few times.
 I finally figured it out today.
-Its worth it mainly because free usage is way cheaper than Airtable, but accordingly its docs absolutely fucking suck.
+Its worth it mainly because free usage is way cheaper than Airtable, but accordingly its docs aren't really incentivized to help you figure out how to use them.

-anyway I figured it out. i'm tired so i cant write as nicely as I normally do but here are my notes.
+Anyway I figured it out. i'm tired so i cant write as nicely as I normally do but here are my notes.

 ## [Demo Here](https://github.com/sw-yx/netlify-google-spreadsheet-demo/)